 Create a second version of each ad

-Arguably the most important thing about digital marketing is that fact that it provides you a wealth of data with which to optimise all aspects of your campaigns.
+Arguably, the most important thing about digital marketing is that it provides you a wealth of data that you can use to optimise all aspects of your campaigns.

 Within Facebook Ads Manager you can look at performance data in the table of campaigns, ad sets or ads.
 Choose the data you want to see by changing what is displayed.

 In the top right corner above each table, you can choose different columns of performance data from the Performance drop-down list.
 You can also choose to breakdown the performance by delivery, action and time, using the Breakdown drop-down list and this data will then appear under each row.

 - Start by looking at the click-through-rates (CTR) of your ads and ad sets.
 You can see this data at the ad set level and ad level.

 At the ad level you should see the two competing ads within the ad set that you have created.
 At the ad set level you can see the different click-through-rates for different target audiences.

 - Then compare the CTRs for the time period selected.
 The longer the time, the more data you will have to look at.
 To make good decisions you should make sure the ad or ad set with the winning CTR has a high statistical significance, ideally over 90 percent, you can use a free online tool to check.